 Penicillin VK Side Effects

-Note: This page contains side effects data for the generic drug penicillin.
+Note: This page contains side effects data for the generic drug penicillin v potassium.
 It is possible that some of the dosage forms included below may not apply to the brand name Penicillin VK.

 It is possible that some side effects of Penicillin VK may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.